msiviero/stream-utils/README.md

     .on("close", () => response.end());
 })
   .listen(9000);

 ```

+#### Built in readable usage of zlib library

-#### an example of http server that receives a gzipped file as body, parse it, deduplicates and count the lines and then finally pipes to the response stream
+An example of http server that receives a gzipped file as body, parse it, the distinct lines and then pipes to the response stream

 ``` typescript

 import { Count, Distinct, Map, Splitter } from "@msiviero/stream-utils";
 import { createServer } from "http";
 import { createGunzip } from "zlib";